-The Company strives to provide its customers with the breadth of products and services comparable to those offered by large regional banks, while maintaining the quick response and personal service of a locally owned and managed bank.
-In addition to offering a full range of deposit services and commercial and personal loans, The First offers products such as mortgage loans.
-The following is a description of the products and services offered or planned to be offered by the Bank.
+We strive to provide our customers with the breadth of products and services offered by large regional banks, while maintaining the timely response and personal service of a locally owned and managed bank.
+In addition to offering a full range of deposit services and commercial and personal loans, we have a mortgage division.
+The following is a description of the products and services we offer.

-- Deposit Services.
-The Bank offers a full range of deposit services that are typically available in most banks and savings and loan associations, including checking accounts, NOW accounts, savings accounts, and other time deposits of various types, ranging from daily money market accounts to longer-term certificates of deposit.
-The transaction accounts and time certificates are tailored to the Bank's principal market area at rates competitive to those offered by other banks in the area.
-All deposit accounts are insured by the Federal Deposit Insurance Corporation (the "FDIC") up to the maximum amount allowed by law.
-The Bank solicits these accounts from individuals, businesses, associations and organizations, and governmental authorities.
-In addition, the Bank offers certain retirement account services, such as Individual Retirement Accounts (IRAs). - Loan Products.
-The Bank offers a full range of commercial and personal loans.
+Deposit Services.
+We offer a full range of deposit services that are typically available in most banks and savings and loan associations, including checking accounts, NOW accounts, savings accounts, and other time deposits of various types, ranging from daily money market accounts to longer-term certificates of deposit.
+The transaction accounts and time certificates are tailored to our principal market area at rates competitive to those offered by other banks in the area.
+All deposit accounts are insured by the FDIC up to the maximum amount allowed by law.
+We solicit these accounts from individuals, businesses, associations and organizations, and governmental authorities.
+In addition, we offer certain retirement account services, such as Individual Retirement Accounts (IRAs).

+Loan Products.
+We offer a full range of commercial and personal loans.
 Commercial loans include both secured and unsecured loans for working capital (including loans secured by inventory and accounts receivable), business expansion (including acquisition of real estate and improvements), and purchase of equipment and machinery.
 Consumer loans include equity lines of credit and secured and unsecured loans for financing automobiles, home improvements, education, and personal investments.
-The Bank also makes real estate construction and acquisition loans.
-The Bank's lending activities are subject to a variety of lending limits imposed by federal law.
-While differing limits apply in certain circumstances based on the type of loan or the nature of the borrower (including the borrower's relationship to the Bank), in general the Bank is subject to a loans-to-one-borrower limit of an amount equal to 15% of the Bank's unimpaired capital and surplus.
-The Bank may not make any loans to any director, executive officer, or 10% shareholder unless the loan is approved by the Board of Directors of the Bank and is made on terms not more favorable to such a person than would be available to a person not affiliated with the Bank.
+We also make real estate construction and acquisition loans.
+Our lending activities are subject to a variety of lending limits imposed by federal law.
+While differing limits apply in certain circumstances based on the type of loan or the nature of the borrower (including the borrower's relationship to the bank), in general we are subject to a loans-to-one-borrower limit of an amount equal to 15% of our unimpaired capital and surplus.